This post may contain affiliate links. Read our disclosure policy here.

 Is Cauliflower Soup Bland?

-This cauliflower soup is anything but bland.
+This roasted cauliflower soup is anything but bland.
 Each spoonful coats your tongue with savory elements of roasted veggies, toasty seasonings, and the richness of a little cream.

 Ingredients

-- Garlic: roasted with cauliflower and adds.
-So.
+- Garlic: roasted with cauliflower and adds So.
 Much.
 Flavor.

 - Cauliflower: the star ingredient for this deliciously creamy soup.